 Full HD on a 4K monitor looks worse than on a Full-HD monitor.

-This happens due to blur added by monitors and graphics drivers at any scaling ratio, though this could be avoided when enlarging by an integer number of times (e. g.
+This happens due to blur added by all monitors and absolute majority of TVs at any scaling ratio, though this could be avoided when enlarging by an integer number of times (e. g.
 2 in case of FHD→4K).